StellarSeal/StellarSeal/README.md

 ---

 ### 🐾 A Final Seal of Approval
-Thanks for stopping by! 🙌 Here’s one more look at Yuki to seal the deal:
+Thanks for stopping by! 🙌 Here’s a look at Yuki to seal the deal:
 <div align="center">
   <img src="https://th.bing.com/th/id/OIP.wSnxF-V55rms147724MAbAHaHa?rs=1&pid=ImgDetMai" alt="Yuki the Seal" width="25%" />
   <p><em>Stay curious, keep innovating to the best of your abilities! 🚀</em></p>
 </div>